Possible complications of polymyositis include:

 - Other connective tissue diseases.
 Other conditions, such as lupus, rheumatoid arthritis, scleroderma and Sjogren's syndrome, can occur in combination with polymyositis.

 - Cardiovascular disease.
-Polymyositis may cause the muscle of your heart to become inflamed (myocarditis).
+Polymyositis may cause the muscular walls of your heart to become inflamed (myocarditis).
 In a small number of people who have polymyositis, congestive heart failure and heart arrhythmias may develop.

 - Lung disease.
 A condition called interstitial lung disease may occur with polymyositis.
 Interstitial lung disease refers to a group of disorders that cause scarring (fibrosis) of lung tissue, making lungs stiff and inelastic.
 Signs and symptoms include a dry cough and shortness of breath.